top of page

 Disclosures with or without consent (20 minutes)

-What to do when the NASW Code of Ethics, The New Jersey Social Work Statutes and Regulations and HIPAA give differing guidelines/mandates around a client’s right to privacy
+What to do when your Code of Ethics, professional standards, New Jersey Licensing Regulations and HIPAA provide differing guidelines/mandates around a client’s right to privacy

-Circumstances under which social workers are permitted/obligated to disclose confidential information without a client’s prior consent
+Circumstances under which New Jersey mental health professionals are permitted/obligated to disclose confidential information without a client’s prior consent

 Review of duty to protect, the importance of the use of professional judgment, how and when to apply the principle of preemption, minimum necessary standard and submitting a treatment summary